 I am not.
 Although that would be a reasonable guess.

-What I am doing is making a witches broom.
+What I am doing is making a witches broomstick for by the front door.

 But it's up to you.
 Maybe make it a two-parter.
-The kids hunt and gather the sticks and twigs and then you assemble it.
+The kids hunt and gather the sticks and small twigs and then you assemble it.
 And that's all this is.
-A dead branch for the broom handle and a bunch of twigs for the bristles.
+A dead branch for the broom handle and a bunch of sticks for the bristles.

 I gathered all of mine after a big wind storm here in Southern Ontario.
 I should have put that in my Match profile.
 I also like big wind storms and gathering twigs.